coding-glith/leetcode/math/rectangle_area.md

 > Assume that the total area is never beyond the maximum possible value of int.

 Need to be really careful with different cases to determine if overlap or not.
+The basic idea is check the second rectangle at left or right, then check if it's above, below or far away in the x-axis.

 ```Python
 class Solution(object):